 |

-Commodity Options are priced using the Black 76 Model.
-The model was developed to extend the Black Scholes model to price Commodity Futures.
+Commodity options are priced using the Black 76 pricing model.
+The model was developed to extend the Black-Scholes model to evaluate commodity futures.

 A Call Option is priced as-